KeYProject/key-docs/docs/UsingKeyBook.md

 }
 ```

-Here, instead of initially updating \java{i} with some symbolic value, we store
+Here, instead of initially updating `i` with some symbolic value, we store
-the value of \java{i} into some other program variable.
+the value of `i` into some other program variable.
 The equation after the
 modality is a claim about the relation between (the implicit values of) the
 program variables, in a state after program execution.
 When proving this
 formula automatically with KeY, we see that the proof has no real surprise as